-With a history dating back to 1886, American Water Works Company, Inc. (NYSE: AWK) is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
-The company employs more than 6,800 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to an 15 million people in 46 states.
-American Water provides safe, clean, affordable and reliable water services to our customers to make sure we keep their lives flowing.
+With a history dating back to 1886, American Water (NYSE:AWK) is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
+The company employs more than 6,400 dedicated professionals who provide regulated and regulated-like drinking water and wastewater services to more than 14 million people in 24 states.
+American Water provides safe, clean, affordable and reliable water services to our customers to help keep their lives flowing.